Electrode-iOS/ELLocation/README.md

 Camelot provides the `THGLocation` module.

 `THGLocation` is intended to be a wrapper around iOS's location services.
-Its goal is to provide convenient and concise wrappers to access `CLLocationManager` and friends. `THGLocation` is also designed to work well with, and to utilize other libraries in this [TheHolyGrail](https://github.com/TheHolyGrail), or THG for short.
+Its goal is to provide convenient and concise wrappers to access `CLLocationManager` and friends. `THGLocation` is also designed to work well with, and to utilize other libraries in [TheHolyGrail](https://github.com/TheHolyGrail), or THG for short.

 ## A quick word about dependencies